-- Financial assets that are debt instruments - Trade receivables and contract assets
+- Financial assets that are debt instruments

+- Trade receivables and contract assets

+- · Financial guarantees issued

 In this section, the instruments mentioned above are all referred to as 'financial instruments' or 'assets'.
 Equity instruments are not subject to impairment under IFRS 9.